- Computer Vision

 Methodology

-The input MRI images are preprocessed to ensure uniformity and enhance the segmentation accuracy.
-This involves resizing the images to a standard resolution (256x256 pixels) to match the input size expected by the U-Net model.
+The input MRI images are preprocessed to ensure uniformity and enhance segmentation accuracy.
+This involves resizing the images to a standard resolution of 256×256 pixels — the input size expected by the U-Net model.

 # Resizing images to 256x256